claus/react-dat-gui/README.md

 This will give you a dat.GUI controller which can perform live mutations to the `data` in the `App` component's state.

-## Components
+## Docs

 ### `DatGui`

-This is the main container component for your GUI.
+This is the main container component for your GUI and is the default export from the package.

 #### props